aymanaboghonim/elmentor-landing-page-clean/IMPLEMENTATION_COMPLETE_SUCCESS.md

 **All Assets Now Working:**
 - ✅ **Logo Images**: Updated to use functional SVG logos in Header, Footer, CommunityPresenceSection
 - ✅ **Founder Image**: Updated to use existing founder-mohamed-radwan.jpg
-- ✅ **Circles Diagram**: Created functional SVG diagram showing Elmentor circles structure
+- ✅ **Circles Diagram**: Created functional SVG diagram showing aymanaboghonim circles structure
 - ✅ **All Import Paths**: Fixed to work with Vite bundler

 **All Components Working:**